muammar/awesome/README.md

 ## Startup applications

-All startup applications are located in `autostart.lua`.
+All startup applications are in `autostart.lua`.
 You can change this file to your needs.

 ## HiDPI screens

-As of awesome wm 4.0, scaling is done properly.
-The only required change you may do is related to the scaling factor.
+As of awesome wm 4.0, the WM appropriately manages the scaling of the screen.
+The only necessary change you may do is related to the scaling factor.
 In my case, as I use gnome, I change it as shown below.

 * Change the scaling factor for Gnome applications: